Robin Yount

 Robin R. Yount (/ˈjaʊnt/; born September 16, 1955), nicknamed "the Kid" and "Rockin' Robin", is an American former professional baseball player.
 He spent his entire 20-year career in Major League Baseball as a shortstop and center fielder for the Milwaukee Brewers (1974–93).

 Yount was drafted in 1973 and advanced to the major leagues one year later at the age of 18.
 He won two American League Most Valuable Player awards.
 In 1982, he led the Brewers to a World Series appearance.
 Yount was elected to the Baseball Hall of Fame in 1999 in his first year of eligibility.
-Since his retirement as a player, he has held several roles as a baseball coach.
+Since his retirement as a player, he has held several roles as a coach.

 Early life

 Robin R. Yount was born September 16, 1955, in Danville, Illinois.
 He lived briefly in Covington, Indiana, then his family moved to southern California when he was an infant; his father got a job testing rocket engines with Rocketdyne.
 Robin attended William Howard Taft High School in Woodland Hills, California.